-Vinnie Salvatore is a guitarist with the hard rock band, Rat Bastard Syndicate, which also includes Steve Theado on guitar & vocals, Lennard James on bass & vocals and Keith Pickens on drums.
-The group formed in Columbus, Ohio as a trio in early 2015 and expanded to a quartet in September 2016.
+Vinnie Salvatore is a guitarist with the Columbus, Ohio-based hard rock band, Rat Bastard Syndicate, which also includes Steve Theado on guitar & vocals, Lennard James on bass & vocals and Keith Pickens on drums.
+The group actually formed in 2014 while American Dog was still in action, expanding to a quartet in 2016.
 Theado, Pickens and Salvatore are former members of American Dog.

-It is worth mentioning here that Salvatore and Pickens were not in American Dog at the same time, although they did perform together with Theado in December 2011 at the venerable Cock n' Bull where the group held its annual Christmas party.
-The occasion was scheduled to be Pickens' farewell concert with American Dog.
-Bandleader Michael Hannon did not take part in the proceedings.
-Salvatore was a last-minute addition on bass and it became a free-for-all with a rotating cast of characters on vocals, a late-addition keyboardist, and even a couple of guest drummers.
-This also marked the first time Theado, Pickens, and Salvatore performed live together.
+It's worth mentioning here that Salvatore and Pickens were not in American Dog at the same time, although they did perform together with Theado in December 2011 at the venerable Cock n' Bull, where the group was holding its annual Christmas party.
+The occasion was scheduled to be Pickens' farewell concert with American Dog, but bandleader Michael Hannon did not make it to the event.
+Vinnie was a last-minute addition on bass and it became a free-for-all with a rotating cast of characters on vocals, a late-addition keyboardist, and even a couple of guest drummers.
+It marked the first time Theado, Pickens, and Salvatore performed live together.

 MORE STUFF YOU DON'T CARE ABOUT